-Syllabus and class calendar, lectures
+Syllabus and class calendar for CAS110

 The goal of this class is to teach students creative thinking and brainstorming skills that will give them a leg up on the competition and help them navigate professional challenges they will face in their lives.
 A 2010 IBM study of 1,500 CEOs from different industries around the world found that the majority of them valued creativity in new employees more than any other trait.
 They believe that creativity in their organizations is a critical element for their business to successfully navigate an increasingly complex world.